Where is the account number on a check?

 Bottom line

 At its core, your account number is a unique identifier for your bank account.
 It’s important because it tells the bank or credit union exactly which account to take money from and which one it belongs in.
-If you’d like to enroll in direct deposit or set up an electronic payment, you’ll need to know your account number.
+The account number is needed to enroll in direct deposit and setting up electronic payment services, like online bill pay.